Serrara Fontana

-Serrara Fontana is a comune (municipality) on the Ischia island, in the Metropolitan City of Naples of the Italian region Campania.
+Serrara Fontana is a town and comune (municipality) on the island of Ischia, in the Metropolitan City of Naples of the region of Campania in Italy.
+It has 3,065 inhabitants.

-It is the highest and the smallest comune of the island.
+It is the highest and the smallest municipality of the island.
 It was created by the union of the former villages of Serrara and Fontana.

-Its territory comprises several small villages: Noia, Calimera, Ciglio, Succhivo, Sant'Angelo, located on different elevations from the mountain to the sea.
+Its territory comprises several small villages: Noia, Calimera, Ciglio, Succhivo, Sant'Angelo, located on different elevations from the mountains to the sea.

-Serrara Fontana borders the following municipalities: Barano d'Ischia, Casamicciola Terme, Forio.
+Serrara Fontana borders the municipalities of Barano d'Ischia, Casamicciola Terme, and Forio.

 German chancellor Angela Merkel and her husband spend their summer vacation in the region on a regular basis.

+Demographics

+As of 2026, the population is 3,065, of which 49.0% are male, and 51.0% are female.
+Minors make up 14.3% of the population, and seniors make up 25.0%.

+Immigration

+As of 2025, immigrants make up 9.2% of the population.
+The 5 largest foreign countries of birth are Germany, Morocco, Romania, Ukraine, and the United States.